bsztanyik/ai-management-course-2025/readme.md

 ## Unit 6 - Integration Patterns

-This unit is about **how LLM capabilities actually get embedded into enterprise systems** in ways that are operationally sane:
-- clear boundaries and ownership,
-- measurable quality,
-- controllable risk and cost,
-- and an integration shape that doesn’t collapse the moment the model changes.

----

 ### Topics

 #### 1) Common enterprise integration patterns

 ##### A) Services via an API ("intelligence as a service")

-**Pattern:** Expose AI capability through a managed service/API that downstream apps call, rather than embedding LLM calls everywhere.
+**Pattern:** Expose an AI capability through a managed service/API that downstream apps call, rather than embedding LLM calls everywhere.

 **Where it fits:**
 - summarization, classification, extraction, translation, AI-based OCR (arguably, recommender and search systems based on neural networks also belong here)